 Getting practical: After you’ve built the structure to support the course via the course-building wizard or the administration panel, you’ll need to flesh things out.
 (Here’s a great QuickStart Guide.)

 The Implementation phase is where, to continue our analogy, you move into the house you’ve built.
 This is where each instructor really makes a course their own.
-Important features for this phase include in-course communication tools so that instructors and students can communicate with each other, bulletin boards, etc. This phase begins right after the previous one and continues until the course ends because you’ll never be done unpacking the course - it will always require some kind of modification each time you teach it.
-The exception to this rule is completely self-paced courses.
+Important features for this phase include in-course communication tools so that instructors and students can communicate with each other, bulletin boards, collaborative groups, wikis, etc. This phase begins right after the previous one and continues until the course ends because you’ll never be done unpacking the course - it will always require some kind of modification each time you teach it.

 Management is the “behind the scenes” maintenance that goes on for any course.
 Records creation and keeping, grading procedures, etc. all fall under this phase.
 Edvance360 makes course maintenance easy by giving you the tools to create and keep records for each student, right in the course as well as delivering you the stuff you need to know, when you need to know it, on your Home Page using dashboards.

-The final phase of course design, Evaluation, is the most often overlooked.
+The final phase of course design, Evaluation, is the most often overlooked or neglected.
 However, it is one of the more important phases, especially for any ongoing program.
 This is the phase where we look back at our blueprint and determine how well the final course accomplished the objectives it set out.
 Are there things we should add or remove?
 Is there another approach that would work better for a particular subject?
-These are the questions that help us, as course creators, to grow and always be improving our product.
+These are the questions that help us, as course creators, to grow and always improve our product.

 Getting practical: Would a the creation of a video be better than yet another paper?
 Could group-projects and grading groups be used?
 Peer-grading?
 Can you get more creative and interactive?
 Are the PowerPoints too static?
 Is a video what you need?
 Are the videos too long?
 Would a SCORM file with some gamification work well?
 What can you add to the course to make the DO what you want them to learn, not just watch it?